uitsmijter/Documentation/content/general/quickstart.md

 _In our example passwords are stored as a sha256-Hash.
 You can choose between sha256, md5 and plain text._

-Some other applications will fill in the users after registration.
+Other applications will populate the users after registration.
 This is out of scope for now.
-Important is that the `/validate-login` takes two parameters: `username` and `passwordHash` and returns a status 200 with a user profile object or some unauthorised error if the credentials do not match.
+The important thing is that `/validate-login` takes two parameters: `username` and `passwordHash`, and returns a status 200 with a user profile object or an unauthorized error if the credentials do not match.

 In case the credentials match, return the user profile object: